tisuela/CourseCake/docs/README.md

 CourseCake aims to create an API to access course data, where college course information is unified by our schemas.
 By making course 📚 data easier to responsibly access and more "edible" 🍰 for developers, we hope CourseCake gives a smooth approach to build useful tools for students.

+## 🆕 Recent Changes
+- 🐌 Support for UCSC via [SlugSurvival](https://slugsurvival.com/)
+- 📚|📝Separation of the Course Schema into a smaller Course Schema and a Class Schema.
+A Class is an offering of a Course
+- 📈 Implementing a GraphQL endpoint using Graphene.

+## 🐌 UC Santa Cruz -- Getting course information is piece of banana cake.
+UC Santa Cruz course data is provided by [SlugSurvival's](https://slugsurvival.com/) [API](https://slugsurvival.com/explain/opensource).
+They have a pretty cool course planning app, [check it out](https://slugsurvival.com/).

+Y'all have a neat-lookin campus -- I hope CourseCake helps y'all continue to code neat-lookin apps.
+If you need more features from CourseCake, feel free to open up an issue.
+I'm always open for help too!
+[Scroll down](#future-features) for cool things to jump in on.

 ## 🐜 UC Irvine -- Zot your courses easier and responsibly
-Currently the only supported school in CourseCake, the motivation of CourseCake is to make it easier to develop tools like AntPlanner and Antscoper, and promote a responsible use of WebSoc by not abusing its resources.
+The motivation of CourseCake is to make it easier to develop tools like AntPlanner and Antscoper, and promote a responsible use of WebSoc by not abusing its resources.

-All of the latest scraped data is stored in a local database, which avoids congesting WebSoc and allows successful requests even when WebSoc is down.
+All of the latest scraped data is stored in our database, which avoids congesting WebSoc and allows successful requests even when WebSoc is down.

-Endpoints that do directly query WebSoc are ratelimited and follow usage rates similar to other UCI Irvine course helper websites.
+## 🤷‍♂️ Where's my university?
+[Open up an issue](https://github.com/nananananate/CourseCake/issues/new/choose)!
+If there's enough of a need, I'm down to add support for your school.
+If you'd like to help code a scraper or have an API to provide, [let me know](https://github.com/nananananate/CourseCake/issues/new/choose).

 ## 📚 Course vs 📝 Class -- What's the Difference?
 📚 A `Course` is a unit of teaching that lasts a term.